 To the passive viewer, this absurdly short film (only 11 minutes long) is nothing more than a spinning camera, capturing images of a messy apartment and the filmmaker, Akerman herself, writhing on a bed.
 However, I like to think of La Chambre as an active painting in motion.
 The first time I watched it, I was on the edge of my seat: would something jump out at me?
 Would Akerman suddenly NOT be on her bed?
 The reactions that I got from this film make it memorable.
 Short, and sweet.

-This little melodrama (half an hour in length) has the power to make one laugh, and tear up.
-The pacing and physical comedy is especially notable, and the ending is at first scary, then poignant.
-A secret gem.
+This tiny melodrama (half an hour in length) has the power to make one both and tear up.
+The pacing and physical comedy is especially notable, and the ending is at first scary, and then poignant.
+A gem.